BriceChivu/Products_damage_claims/README.md

 Otherwise, we can take a look at the 2 summary dashboards below.

+#### a.
+Claims value

 <img src="https://github.com/BriceChivu/Products_damaged_claims/blob/main/Tableau%20damage%20claims.png" alt="alt text" width="1105" height="587">

 This first dashboard is showing the claims with regard to their value.
+The first graph of the top left corner is a Treemap graph showing the distribution of the claims value per product type (Skin care, Make up, etc.) and per brand (Lancome, Kiehls, etc.)

+The second